Codex-NG/bitaac/readme.md

 2a: Edit the connection details to match yours, this can be done inside ```.env```.

-2b: Open ```config/bitaac/app.php``` and change the distro service provider to match your distro.
-By default we use othire.

-2c: Make sure the database you have choosen have all distro tables since it will be required when running migrations.
+2b: Make sure the database you have choosen have all distro tables since it will be required when running migrations.

 ### Step 3.
 (Assets & Database)

 3a: Publish the assets by running: ```php artisan vendor:publish```

-3b: Now run ```php artisan migrate```
+3b: Now run ```php artisan migrate --seed```

-3c: Run the database seeder ```php artisan db:seed --class=NewsTableSeeder```

 ## Troubleshooting (Incomplete)